xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

 ![settings.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/settings.png)

 {% note info %}
-You'll need the {% link "Geolocation Module" ref_34F5BkhW %} to be able to limit the cookie pop-up to be shown for customers from particular countries only.
+You'll need the {% link "Geolocation" ref_34F5BkhW %} addon to be able to limit the cookie pop-up to be shown for customers from particular countries only.
 {% endnote %}

 Also you will need to add a decent Privacy policy that will describe the policy of your store in regards to collecting customers' personal data and make sure your website visitors know where to find it.
-You can use a default Privacy Statement page that is added by the GDPR module or include this info as a part of the {% link "Terms and conditions page" ref_r5b4EKhF %}.
+You can use a default Privacy Statement page that is added by the GDPR addon or include this info as a part of the {% link "Terms and conditions page" ref_r5b4EKhF %}.
 It's up to you to decide what suits your business better.

 The default Privacy statement page can be located in the **Content** -> **Pages** section of your store admin area.